locksiDesmond/C-Assessment/backend/README.md

 # Employee Management Backend

 This project uses Nestjs.
-The date are store MySQL database and connected to Nestjs via TypeOrm.
+The data are stored in MySQL database and connected to Nestjs via TypeOrm.

 ## Running the app